CalumOchkas/calumochkas.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: 'it''s me, a n00b blogger'
 published: true
 ---
 Well, I'm new to this blogging world, so this will be a quick one.